-ORLANDO, Fla. – A select number of Universal Orlando annual passholders are getting the chance to ride the anticipated new attraction, the Jurassic World: Velocicoaster.
+ORLANDO, Fla. – Universal Orlando is currently in technical rehearsals for its anticipated new attraction, the Jurassic World: Velocicoaster.

 The ride officially opens to the public on June 10.
 Additional technical rehearsals could be possible between now and the opening date, but it’s not guaranteed.

 When the attraction opens, thrill-seekers will have the opportunity to soar 155 feet in the air and catapult up to 70 mph alongside a ferocious Velociraptor pack from the popular series.

 News 6 producer Landon McReynolds was given access Monday and provides the walk-through and review below.

 From the outside of the new attraction, guests are first greeted by a beautiful pair of Velociraptor statues that sit on pedestals.

 The pair, with their mouths open, give guests the first hints of what is to come.

 As you make your way around the front of the Jurassic Park Discovery Center, the attraction’s entrance awaits.
 A pair of Velociraptors are leaning over the edge near the attraction’s sign and the roller coaster’s tallest peak, a 155 foot top-hat element, shadows in the distance.